SweeperAA/caravel_skywater130_decred_miner/README.md

 ## Introduction

 The Google SKY130 multi-project wafer free shuttle program provides a harness SoC that surrounds a user project area (Mega Project Area) that is open for individual project implementation.
 This project implements a Decred miner in the Mega Project Area.
 In the Mega Project Area is one controller unit and four hashing units.
-Static timing analysis shows that the units should support a clock frequency of, at least, 50MHz.
+Static timing analysis shows that the units support a clock frequency of, at least, 50MHz.
 At 50MHz, four hash units are expected to yield a total of approximately 6 MH/s (megahash per second).

 <p align="center">